swak/8th-ndn-hackathon.github.io/index.md

 ## News

-- Feb TBA, 2018: The hackathon website is up
+- March 7, 2018: The hackathon website is up

 ## Sponsors